juju/docs/src/en/charms-bundles.md

 ## Service constraints in a bundle

-When defining a service in a bundle, it's common to set minimum constraints against a charmed service, much like you would when deploying on the command line.
+To make your bundle as reusable as possible, it's common to set minimum constraints against a charmed service, much like you would when deploying charms from the command line.
 This is a simple key addition to the service definition, using the proper constraint key/value pair as outlined in the [Constraints](charms-constraints.html) documentation.

 For example, to add memory and CPU constraints to a charm in a bundle, the